wrightaprilm/treesiftr/paper.md

 ## Statement of Need

-treesiftr was initially written for use in the [Analytical Paleobiology Workshop](http://www.analytical.palaeobiology.de/), summer 2018.
+treesiftr was initially written for use in the [Analytical Paleobiology Workshop](http://www.analytical.palaeobiology.de/) in summer 2018.
+This course is a 30-day paleobiological data predominantly for graduate students, but also postdocs and research-active undergraduates. treesiftr was used in the last week of the course, by which time the learners had been working with R via the RStudio application for three weeks.
 There are many  phylogenetic tree viewers on the market such as [FigTree](http://tree.bio.ed.ac.uk/software/figtree/), IcyTree [@icytree], and Phylogeny.IO [@phylogenyio].
 But visualizing the data that underlie a particular tree is still largely accomplished via the Mesquite software [@Maddison2008].
 To use Mesquite, one must perform local installs.
 The software must also be interacted with via a GUI, without the opportunity for learners to practice programmatic skills while learning about phylogenetic trees and data.
-R has become a common language for research use in paleobiology, and I wrote this package to allow students to practice R skills, while learning about the relationship between phylogenetic data and phylogenetic trees.
+Since the participants in the course were learning R, I wrote this package to allow students to practice R skills, while learning about the relationship between phylogenetic data and phylogenetic trees.
 In this setting, the exercise itself took about 45 minutes, and was embedded in a 3-hour lecture block (see below).

 I also added a web-based GUI for portability, and use in undergraduate biology classrooms.
-In undergraduate biology classrooms, programming skill cannot be assumed, and performing installations on school or personal computers for a single class period may not be feasible.
+In undergraduate biology classrooms, learners are largely naive with respect to scientific computing, and performing installations on school or personal computers for a single class period may not be feasible.
 In  particular, I am faculty at Southeastern Louisiana University, which is an institution serving students in a low-income region of a low-income state.
 Many students do not have reasonable computers to perform local installs of software.
 For demonstrating phylogeny and evolutionary history in my genetics class, a web-based viewer and activity set is, thereforem preferable.